joerivanveen/faq-with-categories/faq-with-categories/readme.txt

 == Changelog ==

+1.5.1: prevent upgrade statement to run for every admin request

 1.5.0: expose FAQ page id in code and allow author + excerpt for FAQ post type

 1.4.0: control output schema in settings, add option to not open first FAQ in list